 RAZ: And what about the secondary crime scene?

-JOHNSON: So after the police responded at the school, they fanned out across the community and they found what they described as a secondary crime scene.
+JOHNSON: So after the police responded at the school, they spanned out across the community and they found what they described as a secondary crime scene.
 It's a family residence in Newtown registered in the name of Nancy Lanza, Adam Lanza's mother.
 Lieutenant Paul Vance says he found some very good evidence there, although he has not described what that is.
 And he's also said that there's an adult female dead inside that house.
 NPR has confirmed it is Nancy Lanza, the gunman's mother.

 RAZ: Carrie, where do state and federal investigators go from here?

 JOHNSON: Right now, I'm hearing from federal law enforcement sources.
 They continue to believe that Adam Lanza acted alone.
 So for now, the threat he posed has been neutralized.
 That said, they're still actively pursuing leads.
-State police are in the lead, but they're being supported by the FBI, the Bureau of Alcohol, Tobacco and Firearms, federal prosecutors in Connecticut, and a whole alphabet soup of other federal agencies.
+State police are in the lead, but they're being supported by the FBI; the Bureau of Alcohol, Tobacco and Firearms; federal prosecutors in Connecticut, and a whole alphabet soup of other federal agencies.

-They're going to gun shops and trying to figure out whether the Lanza family tried to purchase other guns, whether they were members of shooting clubs in the area, whether any of these people, especially Adam Lanza, left some kind of electronic trail that would help people understand whether he had reached out or done any kind of email or online postings to social networking sites in advance of this crime to give us signal as to where he was going.
+They're going to gun shops and trying to figure out whether the Lanza family tried to purchase other guns, whether they were members of shooting clubs in the area, whether any of these people, especially Adam Lanza, left some kind of electronic trail that would help people understand whether he had reached out or done any kind of email or online postings to social networking sites in advance of this crime to give a signal as to where he was going.

 RAZ: That's NPR's justice correspondent Carrie Johnson.
 Carrie, thanks.